Personal tools

 Group leader: Rita Abranches

-Cellular agriculture and alternative plant-based proteins are at the forefront of Molecular Farming.
 We aim to improve our production systems by studying the role of plant proteases in different cellular processes, using both model and non-model plant systems.
-Furthermore, we are producing specific proteases in alternative plant-based platforms, for application in the food sector as milk clotting agents for cheese manufacturing.
+Additionally, we are producing specific proteases in alternative plant-based platforms for applications across various industries.

 We are using these platforms to study cellular mechanisms while producing high-value molecules, which adds an applied dimension to this research and enhances the importance of fundamental cell biology questions.